bluewaysw/pcgeos/TechDocs/Markdown/Routines/rrouth_l.md

             InitFileReadFlags   flags,
             word *              dataSize);

 This routine reads a string section from the specified entry in the GEOS.INI file, copying it into a passed, locked buffer.
-It returns the indicated section in the first instance of the category/key combination it encounters, searching the local INI file first.
-Thus, local settings will always override system or network settings.
+If the kernel is built with `INI_STRING_SECTION_TOMBSTONES` and a lower INI file is present, layered INI entries are merged so that factory entries from lower-priority INI files remain visible after local customization.
+Local entries are included, exact duplicates are removed, and factory entries listed in the sidecar key `key.disabled` are suppressed.

 This routine is used for reading data written with **InitFileWriteStringSection()**.
 Pass it the following parameters: